Elle Fredine (RedElf) is a photographer and published author who loves to share her family's favorite recipes.

 - Cauliflower: If you're making the low-carb variation, make sure the cauliflower is very well-drained.
-I recommend leaving it a sieve over a bowl or pot after you drain it.
+I recommend leaving it in a sieve over a bowl or pot after you drain it.
 Granny used to set it over a bowl with the pot lid on top.
 You'll be surprised how much more liquid will drain off.

 - Vegetable substitutions: You can replace the carrots with chopped green beans.
 These are your best low-carb option.
 You can also add peas, though they are a higher-carb option.

 - Middle Eastern variation: For a tasty variation, replace white potatoes with yams.
 Then add turmeric, cardamom, and your favorite curry blend to the meat.
 Delicious!

 On Christmas Eve, my granny transformed her classic shepherd's pie into a tourtière (a meat pie with French-Canadian origins).
 To complete this transformation, she simply added the mashed potato to the filling, adjusted the seasoning slightly, and topped it with a delectable flaky pastry.

 The tourtière recipe I present below is an appetizer instead of the usual main course.
 You can use a fine, short, thinly rolled-out crust, puff pastry, or layers of phyllo pastry made even more delectable by buttering each layer.

 Ready in: 1 hour 5 min